tinymce/tinymce-docs/integrations/bootstrap.md

 #### A note about integrations

-> We are pleased to provide integrations/code guidance to help you build great products with TinyMCE.
+> Note:  We are pleased to provide integrations/code guidance to help you build great products with TinyMCE.
 If you have queries about this integration, please join the [TinyMCE Community](https://community.tinymce.com).